Easy Packing List for BWCA Camping

 Water

 Heating water isn’t necessary for dish washing in the BWCA, but it is nice.
 Heating up a small pot of water on your gas stove can make for more pleasant washing, it’s up to you whether you want to use the fuel on that or not.
+We use water right from the lake.

-We prefer to wash with water right from the lake, nothing fancy.
-We wash back into the woods, away from trails and water.
 In the past, we have used a tub but I’ve gone lighter in recent years and simply use our largest cooking pot, which is actually quite small.
 It gets the job done, though and doesn’t take up any extra space in our packs.

 Rinse water can be hauled in a collapsible bucket or another pot.
-Again, we use water right from the lake.
 There are some that fold down to fit in the palm of your hand.
 Camp gear has come so far!

 Clothes Line

 You’ll likely already have a clothes line ready to roll for bathing suits and wet clothes.
 If not, a simple stretch of paracord and some clothes pins is all you need.
+Paracord and some clothes pins work nicely.

 Root of the Issue